Home » LGBTQ+ Culture » How ‘Hood’ and ‘DL’ Performance Harms Black Gay Men

 Toxic Masculinity and the Racist History of ‘Hood’

-The “hood guy” archetype in Black gay culture is a product of deep-seated racist history.
-Dating back to slavery, Black men were cast as physically strong, ruggedly masculine labourers whose value lay in their bodies rather than their minds—the “strong bodies, diminished minds” narrative.
+The “hood guy” archetype in Black gay culture can be understood through a much older racial history that casts Black men as physically strong, ruggedly masculine and sexually aggressive labourers whose value lay in their bodies rather than their minds—the “strong bodies, diminished minds” narrative.

 Scholars often link the “hood guy” stereotype to the plantation Buck caricature—a racist trope portraying Black men as hyper-masculine, violent, and sexually threatening (Majors & Billson, 1993)[4].